oci-landing-zones/terraform-oci-modules-networking/README.md

 ### <a name="ext-dep">External Dependencies</a>
 An optional feature, external dependencies are resources managed elsewhere that resources managed by this module depends on.
 The following dependencies are supported:

-- **compartments_dependency** &ndash; A map of objects containing the externally managed compartments this module depends on.
+#### **compartments_dependency** &ndash; (Optional) A map of objects containing the externally managed compartments this module may depend on.
 All map objects must have the same type and must contain at least an *id* attribute with the compartment OCID.
 This mechanism allows for the usage of referring keys (instead of OCIDs) in *default_compartment_id* and *compartment_id* attributes.
 The module replaces the keys by the OCIDs provided within *compartments_dependency* map.
 Contents of *compartments_dependency* is typically the output of a [Compartments module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/tree/main/compartments) client.

 Example:
 ```